 This raises the question of what can be done at the state level to help solve some of these broader issues.
 Although transmission is regulated at the federal level, the state can use its power of siting authority to provide more accountability for certain transmission investments.
+Leveraging state siting authority (the EFSB in Rhode Island) is an approach emerging in the Northeast, including in Massachusetts' 2024 climate bill and in legislation currently under consideration in Connecticut.

 In Rhode Island, the EFSB is tasked with providing oversight on the siting of major energy facilities, including new transmission lines (defined as power lines operating above a voltage of 69 kilovolts (kV)).
-The EFSB currently does not have language in its statute regulating rebuilds, repairs, and upgrades for existing transmission lines, but this legislation, H5573, edits the EFSB statute to expand its role in providing oversight not just for new transmission, but also for rebuilds, upgrades, and repairs of existing lines.
+The EFSB currently does not have language in its statute regulating changes made to existing transmission lines; this legislation, Senate Bill 862, expands EFSB's role to include oversight not just for new transmission, but also for the replacement, rebuild or expansion of existing transmission line infrastructure.